KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 Through this task, I was asked to download and manipulate different Python activities in Google Colab to explore the fundamental principles of a simple perceptron.
 The primary file explored was simple_perceptron.ipynb.
 In this file, I was able to achieve a variety of different outcomes, including:

 #### Observing Input Impact on Perceptron Output:
-This was achieved by changing the input values from [0.1, 0.05] to significantly larger inputs like [8.0, 7.0], which resulted in the perceptron activating (outputting 1) from a previous non-activation (output 0) with fixed weights [0.1, 0.1].
-Similarly, setting inputs to [0.0, 0.0] ensured non-activation.

 ![My logo](/assets/images/simpleperceptronexperiment1.png)

 ![My logo](/assets/images/simpleperceptronoutput1.png)

 #### Observing Weight Impact on Perceptron Output:
-This was achieved by changing the weight values from [0.1, 0.1] to larger weights like [10.0, 10.0] while keeping inputs fixed at [0.1, 0.05].
-This caused the perceptron to activate (output 1), demonstrating how increased weight values amplify input influence.
-Conversely, reducing weights to [0.01, 0.01] ensured non-activation, and introducing a negative weight [-0.7, 0.1] caused a inhibitory effect.

 ![My logo](/assets/images/simpleperceptronexperiment2.png)

 ![My logo](/assets/images/simpleperceptronoutput2.png)

 ##### Identifying Conditions for Perceptron Activation (Threshold):
-This was achieved by finding precise combinations of inputs and weights that caused the weighted sum to meet or exceed the perceptron's activation threshold of 1.
-For example, with weights [0.1, 0.1], inputs [5.0, 5.0] resulted in a sum of 1.0 and activation (output 1).
-Likewise, with inputs [0.1, 0.05], weights [9.0, 2.0] produced a sum of 1.0 and activation, clearly illustrating the threshold boundary.

 ![My logo](/assets/images/simpleperceptronexperiment3.png)